Aidar5/nattoeng/docs/source/book/24_oop_special_methods/add_method.rst

         ...:         return IPAddress(sum_ip_str)
         ...:

 If the second operand is not an instanse of **int** class, a TypeError exception is generated.
 In exception, information is displayed that summation is not supported between IPAddress class instances and operand class instance.
-Class name is derived from class itself, after calling to : ``type(other).__name__``.
+Class name is derived from class itself, after calling type: ``type(other).__name__``.

 Check for summation with decimal number and error generation: